fiveladdercon/launchpad/docs/_engines/structs.pl.md

 ==========

-[structs.pl] outputs the model as a hierarchy of structs in a header file suitable for including in *on-board* driver code (i.e. the processor executing the code accesses the space with bus cycles).
+[structs.pl] outputs the model as a hierarchy of structs in a header file suitable for including in an **on-board driver**, where the processor executing the code directly accesses the space with bus transactions.

 ```c
 #include "space.h"  // Defines structs that can be directly dereferenced